ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 4. On the ordering screen, the target data center and the VRA Server type can be selected.

-    For a production environment it is recommended to use at a minimum - Dual Intel Xeon E5-2620 v4 (16 Cores, 2.10 GHz) with 64GB of RAM. {tip}
+    For a production environment it is recommended to use at a minimum - Dual Intel Xeon E5-2620 v4 (16 Cores, 2.10 GHz) with 64GB of RAM. {:tip}

     * Select the target data center in the drop down at the top of the page.
     * Select the link under **STARTING PRICE PER MONTH** for the desired server type to host the VRA.
     * RAM.
-Select option.
+64GB.
     * Operating System.
 Select the only option
         - Virtual Router Appliance 5.x (up to 20Gbps) Subscription Edition (64 Bit)
+    * Hard Drive.
+Keep default.
+    * Public Bandwidth.
+Keep default of 'Metered'.
     * Uplink Port Speeds.
 Take the default or if required select 1Gbps, 10Gbps  and redundant links.
+    * Monitoring.
+Host Ping and TCP Service Monitoring.
+    * Response.
+Automated Reboot from Monitoring.
     * Click **Add To Order**.

 5. On the Checkout screen: